-Leadership Hot Springs begins the annual program with the retreat in Camp Winnamocka in Arkadelphia.
-The retreat schedule includes activities to get acquainted, the "rope courses", classes in communication and leadership and social activities.
-Bret and Nikki Jackson serve as hosts and course directors for the outdoor skill elements.
+Leadership Hot Springs begins the annual program with the retreat at The Vines Center in Ferndale (West Little Rock).
+The retreat schedule includes activities to get acquainted, rope courses, classes in communication and leadership, and social activities.
+Many components are facilitated by the UofA ExCEL Leadership Program.

 HISTORY / CULTURE & DIVERSITY DAY

 Prior to the day, classmates are asked to visit the Historical markers placed in the sidewalks between the fountain by the Majestic and the corner of Central Avenue and Prospect Avenue.
 Historical sites toured with the information provided by Historical Society, Visitors Chapel AME Church, Webb Community Center, National Park Service.

 Group will visit the City Police Department; District Court; Juvenile Court; Detention Center; eat lunch provided by the Sheriff's department, travel to Spring Street Substation; have policing presentation and substation tour; have presentation provided by Hot Springs Police Department including the K-9 Demonstration and meeting with FBI Special agent.
 Homework includes a ride-along with either a City Police; County Sheriff or any other law enforcement officer.